 WTMD does not accept public service announcements.
-However, you may place community event announcements on our events page, The events calendar is promoted several time a day on the air and a link is included our e-newsletter.
+However, you may place community event announcements on our events page.
+The events calendar is promoted several times a day on the air and a link is included our e-newsletter.

 Why not?
 Isn’t WTMD required to carry to PSAs?
 Isn’t this part of your mission to serve the public?